reconquest/shadowd/README.md

 For setting hash TTL duration you should pass `-a <hash_ttl>` argument, by default hash TTL is `24h`.

+TTL is amount of time after which shadowd will serve different unique pair of hash entries to the same requesting client.

 #### General options:

 - `-c <cert_dir>` - use specified directory for storing and reading